andrewhamon/FFT-LED-Visualization/README.md

 I have yet to implement the arduino side of things but I made a "Strip" class which acts as a crude on screen simulation of the LED strip for testing purposes.

-Currently the main loop blocks until it detects a change in the FFT, so without music playing the screen should freeze.
+Currently the main loop blocks until it detects a change in the FFT, so without music playing the screen should freeze